-- B4.2-1 Residential or manufacturing activities\ located within the retail shopping core\ must shall be screened from the front boundary at ground floor level, so that the activity cannot be viewed by customers.
-Not be located within 10 metres of the front boundary at ground floor level. - B4.2-2 Manufacturing activities located within the retail shopping core shall be screened from the front boundary at ground floor level, so that the activity cannot be viewed by customers.
-Note: Small businesses with three or less permanent full time employees working at the site are exempt from complying with this rule. - B4.2-3 Where any site\ adjoins a Residential Zone, a 3 metre landscaped building setback from the adjoining boundary\ is required. - B4.2-4 Where any site adjoins a Residential Zone, a suitable fence, screening or site planting between the two activities, on the commercially zoned property is required.
+- B4.2-1 Residential or manufacturing activities located within the retail shopping core must shall be screened from the front boundary at ground floor level, so that the activity cannot be viewed from the front boundary at ground floor level by customers.
+Not be located within 10 metres of the front boundary at ground floor level. - B4.2-2 Manufacturing activities located within the retail shopping core shall be setback at least 3 metres from the front of the building. screened from the front boundary at ground floor level, so that the activity cannot be viewed by customers.
+Note: Small businesses with three or less permanent full time employees working at the site are exempt from complying with this rule.

+- B4.2-3 Where any site adjoins a Residential Zone, a 3 metre landscaped building setback from the adjoining boundary is required. - B4.2-4 Where any site adjoins a one or more Residential Zone sites, a suitable fence, screening or site planting with a height between 1.8 and 2 metres shall be established and maintained between the two sites activities, on the eCommercially zZoned property is required.
 The fence, screening or site planting shall have a height between 1.8 and 2 metres.